-7.3.6 AVA_VAN.5 ADVANCED METHODICAL VULNERABILITY ANALYSIS
+7.4.6 AVA_VAN.5 ADVANCED METHODICAL VULNERABILITY ANALYSIS

 The TOE is intended to operate in hostile environments.
 AVA_VAN.5 "Advanced methodical vulnerability analysis" is considered as the expected level for Java Card technology-based products hosting sensitive applications, in particular in payment and identity areas.

-AVA_VAN.5 has dependencies on AGD_PRE.1 and AGD_OPE.1.
-All of the ADV_ARC.1, em are satisfied ADV_FSP.1, by EAL4.
-ADV_TDS.3, ADV_IMP.1,
+AVA_VAN.5 has dependencies on ADV_ARC.1, ADV_FSP.1, ADV_TDS.3, ADV_IMP.1, AGD_PRE.1 and AGD_OPE.1.
+All of them are satisfied by EAL4.